Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 ### New and changed features

 - Generic platform status dump tool has been provided to dump the status of Tizen platform as unified interface.
-- System status dump tool has been enhanced to support vender-specific cmdline flag.
+- System status dump tool has been enhanced to support vendor-specific command line flag.
-- C# callstack analyzer and Interactive debugging mode have been added to Tizen Callstack Analyzer.
+- C# call stack analyzer and interactive debugging mode have been added to Tizen Callstack Analyzer.

 ### Fixes

-- Crash garbages by sudden power failure have been removed.
+- Crash garbages due to sudden power failure have been removed.

 ## System (Base)